Hazuyuki/CUNIX/1B/readme.md

+Environment:WSL.
+Use make then use ./1B to run the program.

 The program simulates the process of a COVID-19 monitor.

 To simulate the process, firstly we need to input the information of buildings, including their geometry positions (double X, double Y), BuildingIDs (int BID), and UnitIDs (int UID).